-Generally, for an institution that is not a public company or a subsidiary of a public company, the auditor's report would be prepared in accordance with AU-C section $940.^{23}$

-1.116 Guideline 18A of Part 363 of the FDIC's regulations provides additional guidance regarding the standards that applied follow when reporting on internal control.

-1.117 Section 404 of the Sarbanes-Oxley Act does not specify where the management report might appear.
-Howe e., SEC Final Rule Release No. 33-8238, Management's Reports on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, explains that it is important for management's report to be in close proximity to the corresponding attestation report issued by the company's registered public accounting firm.
+- 1.105 Generally, for an institution that is not a public business entity or a subsidiary of a public business entity, the auditor's report would be prepared in accordance with AU-C section 940. - 1.106 Guideline 18A of Part 363 of the FDIC's regulations provides additional guidance regarding the standards that auditors should follow when reporting on internal control. - 1.107 Section 404 of the Sarbanes-Oxley Act does not specify where the management report might appear.
+However, SEC Final Rule Release No. 33-8238, Management's Reports on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, explains that it is important for management's report to be in close proximity to the corresponding attestation report issued by the company's registered public accounting firm.
 Positioning the report near the company's Management's Discussion and Analysis disclosure or immediately preceding the company's financial statements would be two appropriate locations.